red-collar-official/flutter_kore/docs/di.md

 More information about wrappers can be found [here](./wrapper.md).

-Di container is divided in scopes that are basically subcontainers.
+Di container is divided into scopes that are basically subcontainers.

 Using scopes you can create unique instance spaces that will be automatically disposed when every dependent instance is disposed.